fisamodo/.NET-Core-Chat-App-using-WebSockets/README.md

 -LINQ (almost none)...
 and more

-Point of this Chat app was to teach myself basics of internet communication.
-Using Middleware, async methods and more i was able to understand more about terms like pipeline, Request Delegates, WebSockets, Asynchronus Programming, Client&Server communication, Threading and Middleware Build
+Point of this Chat app was to teach myself basics of internet communication such as using Pipeline, Request Delegates, WebSockets, Asynchronus Programming, Client&Server communication, Threading and Middleware Build and more.